Timing Stock Market Investments Can Be Costly

 Deciding whether to adjust your stock holdings during periods of extreme market volatility can be a challenge.
 When equities struggle, investors are sometimes reluctant to commit additional money because they’re afraid of a further decline.
 Similarly, when prices rise, investors can be tempted to hold back out of concern that a rally may have run its course.

 Unfortunately, such behavior can hinder long-term investment results, as you are statistically more likely to miss out on gains while sitting on the sidelines.
 For example, anyone who shied away from stocks after the 2008 financial crisis missed the tremendous rebound that began in early 2009.

 Numerous academic studies have shown that our natural instinct to avoid pain frequently causes us to choose the path we believe offers the least likely exposure to harm — often to our detriment.
 In other words, our perception of the future is heavily influenced by recent experience, which may lead to “rearview investing.”
 This can result in jumping out of the market after a damaging loss (selling low) and hesitating to re-enter until confidence returns (buying high).

-The volatility in stocks late in 2018 has caused some to ask whether now is a good or bad time to add to equity holdings.
-The market is in the 10th year of a bull run but uncertainty remains over the direction of global growth and the near-term impact of the U.S.-China trade clash.
+The volatility in stocks in recent days has caused some to ask whether now is a good or bad time to add to equity holdings.
+The market has been in an unprecedented, 11-year bull run, but uncertainty remains over how novel coronavirus will continue to affect markets and whether supply chains, particularly in China, will recover.
 Though no one can predict the future, it may be instructive to examine how the markets behaved through the last major market correction, in December 2018.